 Your teeth have several layers and connections to nerves that can cause you to feel pain.
-Teeth are highly sensitive to temperature and infection they are left exposed from decay or damage.
+Teeth are highly sensitive to temperature and infection if they are left exposed from decay or damage.
 Inflammation will occur to protect your mouth, but if it persists too long, it can result in damage and even worse pain.

 You should see a dentist if: